 Try a Capsule Wardrobe

-Having favorite items that you mix & match in your capsule wardrobe each season can keep you in style with less.
+Having favorite items that you mix and match in your capsule wardrobe each season can keep you in style with less.
 You’ll save money, time, and you’ll live with less buyers’ remorse.

 Have I missed a favorite tip on your list?
 Let me know below!